ipfs/specs/src/unixfs.md

 Pop the left-most component of the path, and try to match it to the `Name` of a child under `PBNode.Links`.
 If you find a match, you can then remember the CID.
 You MUST continue the search.
-If you find another match, you MUST error since duplicate names are not allowed. <!--TODO: check Kubo does this-->
+If you find another match, you MUST reject the directory and halt path resolution since duplicate names are not allowed. <!--TODO: check Kubo does this-->

 Assuming no errors were raised, you can continue to the path resolution on the remaining components and on the CID you popped.